mevaldovi/Book-Search-Engine/READMEhw.md

 [Heroku](deployed Heroku app link goes here).

 # Usage
+Once the page loads, simply create an account and add any books you want to save to your account.

+If the Heroku link does not work, simply clone down this repo, open a terminal in the very root of this project, and type "npm run develop".
 # License
 None at this time.
 # Contact
 [My github](https://github.com/mevaldovi).

 Shoot me an email:[mevaldovi@gmail.com](mailto:mevaldovi@gmail.com)
 # Agknowledgments